MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/5-implement-app-configuration.md

 1. In the app, refresh the page.
 The WebSPA reloads.
 1. Select the shopping bag icon in the upper right.
 1. Select the **:::no-loc text="CHECKOUT":::** button.
-1. Notice the **:::no-loc text="HAVE A DISCOUNT CODE?":::** field isn't present.
-This is expected because the coupons feature is disabled.
+1. Notice the **:::no-loc text="HAVE A DISCOUNT CODE?":::** field is present.
+This is expected because the coupons feature is enabled in the Azure portal.
+1. In the Azure portal, clear the Coupons feature's **Enabled** check box.
+1. In the app, refresh the page.
+The WebSPA reloads.
+1. Select the shopping bag icon in the upper right.
+1. Select the **:::no-loc text="CHECKOUT":::** button.
+1. Notice the **:::no-loc text="HAVE A DISCOUNT CODE?":::** field is not present.